ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/pytorch-llama/pytorch-llama-frontend.md

 ```

 ### Running LLM Inference Backend Server
-Start the LLM Inference Backend Server in a new terminal window.
+Start the LLM Inference Backend Server in a new terminal window:

 ```sh
 cd torchchat